leelulibo/HTML-CSS/README.md

    - Relative URLs are based on the current file's location, while absolute URLs start from the root of the website.
    - Using folders and index.html files can help create clean and user-friendly URLs in web development.

+# HTML NAVIGATION: ---------------------------------------------------------------------------------------------------------------------------------------------------

+1. **Creating Main Navigation:**
+   - Main navigation bars or menus can be created by wrapping each link in an "li" element, enclosing the list of links in a "ul" element, and then encompassing the entire menu in a "nav" element.
+   - Applying CSS styling enhances the visual appearance of the menu.

+2. **Semantic Markup for Navigation:**
+   - To convey the purpose of the menu to screen readers and assistive devices, attributes can be added.
+   - Assign the role "navigation" to the "nav" element, indicating that it represents the main navigation of the page.
+   - Include an "aria label" for the main menu to provide a descriptive label for screen readers.

+3. **Breadcrumb Trail Navigation:**
+   - Breadcrumb trails are another type of menu where links are wrapped in a "nav" element, and an ordered list ("ol") is used since the order of links matters.
+   - Instead of assigning the role "navigation," an "aria label" of "breadcrumb" is added to provide context when read aloud.

+4. **Footer Links Representation:**
+   - Links typically found in the footer of a page, which are not part of the site's main navigation, can be marked individually as links and wrapped in a "footer" element.
+   - No "nav" element or unordered list is necessary for footer links.

+5. **Accessibility Considerations:**
+   - Semantic markup and attributes like "role" and "aria label" help convey meaning to assistive devices and screen readers.
+   - There are various approaches to marking up navigation elements, and the choice depends on specific circumstances and preferences.

+6. **Combining HTML Elements for Semantic Meaning:**
+   - As HTML elements are combined, there are numerous options to consider for creating menus and navigation bars.
+   - Careful consideration of actions and the layering of semantic meaning into content guides the selection of the right approach for each project.
+   - There is no one-size-fits-all approach, and choices depend on specific circumstances and desired rendering.